 There are many different factors that you need to consider when you are looking for a solicitor.
 This includes their years of experience, their track record, and how easy they are to communicate with.
 In addition to this, you will also need to consider the payment structure that the solicitor works towards.
 What fees do they charge?
 How is the payment calculated?

-- We have many years of experience in the industry – We have been helping personal injury victims to get the compensation they deserve for many years now.
+- Have many years of experience in the industry – We have been helping personal injury victims to get the compensation they deserve for many years now.
 We can provide you with a solicitor that has up to 30 years of experience.

-- We are dedicated to securing the maximum compensation amount – Unlike other solicitors who are happy to settle, we are only satisfied when we secure the maximum amount of compensation for our clients.
+- Are dedicated to securing the maximum compensation amount – Unlike other solicitors who are happy to settle, we are only satisfied when we secure the maximum amount of compensation for our clients.

-- We have a great track record – Our track record in the industry speaks for itself.
+- Have a great track record – Our track record in the industry speaks for itself.

-- We only launch 100% No Win, No Fee claims – The benefits of this type of claim were explained above.
+- Only launch 100% No Win, No Fee claims – The benefits of this type of claim were explained above.

 - It is easy to get in touch with us – There are many different ways you can get in touch with Legal Expert.
 You will never struggle to get in contact if you have any queries or you want an update about your case.